craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/d_ Chapter Six - Level Five; Pick-up Sticks.md

 - A **Token** is hanging upon a small ledge near the top and center of the chamber.
 #### Puppet's Game
 - This chamber contains a number of colored mosaic tiles and a large mannequin in a daunting stretched pose.
+- As the game begins, the Mannequin will begin to change its pose.
+A character may attempt to replicate the pose by succeeding on an Dexterity (Acrobatics) or Charisma (Performance) check of successive DC.
+	- When a pose has been successfully replicated by any number of participants, a point is awarded.
+When
 #### Shooting Gallery
 - This long chamber is notably lined with ballista on one side (the end or sides of the hall is preferable) that are being controlled remotely by a number of Kobolds behind their protective stone.
 #### Beast Barracks